Sneha-C-Dev/GitHub-Documentation/Basics.md

 ### 4. Merge:
 ...
 Merging combines changes from different branches into a single branch.
 It is often used to integrate feature branches back into the main branch.

+### 5. Pull Request (PR):
+In Git repositories hosted on platforms like GitHub or GitLab, a pull request is a way to propose changes to the codebase.
+It allows others to review and discuss the changes before they are merged.

+### 6. Push:
+Pushing is the process of uploading your local changes to a remote repository.
+This makes your changes accessible to others and updates the remote repository.

+### 7.Fetch:
+Fetching is the process of downloading changes from a remote repository to your local machine.
+It doesn't automatically merge the changes into your working branch; it only updates your local view of the remote repository.

+###8.
+Pull:
+Pulling is a combination of fetching and merging.
+It downloads changes from a remote repository and automatically merges them into your working branch.